-- 8.1.1 DELAY OF GAME Failing to be ready for a face-off after a goal, at the start of the quarter or overtime period, or after the expiration of a time-out or after a penalty has been assessed.
-Any violation of the rules for positioning during a face-off is also an infraction. - 8.1.2 PLAYING WITHOUT A STICK If in the judgment of the referee, the loose stick represents a danger to players on the floor the referee shall immediately stop play. - Play will resume with the team in possession retaining possession and the shot clock is not reset. - If the ball is loose at the time play is suspended, it is faced-off at the nearest X or O spot.
-Players without a stick may participate in the game and may kick a loose ball. - 8.1.3 ILLEGAL SCREEN/PICK/BLOCK Any violation of Rule 8.2 is an illegal offensive screen/pick/block. - 8.1.4 ILLEGAL PROCEDURE Any action on the part of the players or substitutes of a technical nature, not in conformity with the rules and regulations governing the play of the game, shall be termed illegal procedure. - 8.1.5 STEPPING ON A STICK A player may not step on the stick of an opponent during a face-off, or at any other time. - 8.1.6 TOUCHING THE BALL A player may not touch the ball with his hand (including "thumbing the ball") during live ball.
-The exception applies to the goalie while in the crease and the gloved hand of any player that is grasping the stick handle. - 8.1.7 WITHOLDING THE BALL FROM PLAY a player shall not withhold the ball from play in any manner such as: lie on the loose ball; or trap it with his stick longer than necessary for them to gain possession and pick it up in one continuous motion; or hold his stick against any part of their body while in possession of the ball - 8.1.8 CREASE VIOLATIONS See Rule 8.10, Crease Violation. - 8.1.9 LOOSE BALL PUSH The referee, at their discretion, may assess a change of possession, based on the degree of the illegal body check.
-A slight impediment of a player from behind on an opponent pursuing a loose ball would be an example of this.
+8.1.1 DELAY OF GAME - Failing to be ready for a face-off after a goal, at the start of the quarter or overtime period, or after the expiration of a time-out or after a penalty has been assessed.
+Any violation of the rules for positioning during a face-off is also an infraction.

+8.1.2 PLAYING WITHOUT A STICK - If in the judgment of the referee, the loose stick represents a danger to players on the floor the referee shall immediately stop play.

+Play will resume with the team in possession retaining possession and the shot clock is not reset.

+If the ball is loose at the time play is suspended, it is faced-off at the nearest X or O spot.
+Players without a stick may participate in the game and may kick a loose ball.

+- 8.1.3 ILLEGAL SCREEN/PICK/BLOCK Any violation of Rule 8.2 is an illegal offensive screen/pick/block. - 8.1.4 ILLEGAL PROCEDURE Any action on the part of the players or substitutes of a technical nature, not in conformity with the rules and regulations governing the play of the game, shall be termed illegal procedure. - 8.1.5 STEPPING ON A STICK A player may not step on the stick of an opponent during a face-off, or at any other time. - 8.1.6 TOUCHING THE BALL A player may not touch the ball with their hand (including "thumbing the ball") during live ball.
+The exception applies to the goalkeeper while in the crease and the gloved hand of any player that is grasping the stick handle. - 8.1.7 WITHOLDING THE BALL FROM PLAY a player shall not withhold the ball from play in any manner such as: lie on the loose ball ; or trap it with the stick longer than necessary for them to gain possession and pick it up in one continuous motion; or hold the stick against any part of their body while in possession of the ball - 8.1.8 CREASE VIOLATIONS See Rule 8.10, Crease Violation. - 8.1.9 LOOSE BALL PUSH The referee, at their discretion, may assess a change of possession, based on the degree of the illegal body check.
+A slight impediment of a player from behind on an opponent pursuing a loose ball would be an example of this. - 8.1.10 OFFENSIVE WARD OFF A player in possession of the ball cannot use the free arm to ward off, use their free hand or arm to control the direction or movement of an opponent, but can use the free arm to absorb contact or a blow from an opponent. - 8.1.11 OFFENSIVE INTERFERENCE Any minor interference by an offensive player on their opponent such as: holding of stick; or knocking the stick out of their hands.
+If action is severe a time served foul can be assessed